blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Law.md

 Law is a set of [[rule|rules]] that can be enforced by a social or governmental institutions to regulate behaviour.
-The definition of law is in a longstanding debate, and is described by [[social science]] or as the art of justice.
+The definition of law is in a longstanding debate, and is described by [[social science]] or as the art of [[justice]].